SystemsApproach/sdn/access.rst

 not all RRM functions can be centralized.
 After horizontal and vertical CUPS disaggregation, the RRM functions are split between CU-C and DU.
 For this reason, the SDN-based vertical disaggregation focuses on centralizing CU-C-side RRM functions in the Near-RT RIC.
-In addition to RRM control, this includes all the SON applications.

 Turning to the outer two control loops, the Near RT-RIC opens the possibility of introducing policy-based RAN control, whereby